eledah/dinic-maxflow-py/README.md

 The goal of this project to is calculate the maximum amount of available flow between any two points (the source and the sink) in a given graph network.

 ## Screenshots
+The two images below show both the initial and the solved graphs.
+The red nodes are the sources, green nodes are the sinks and the blue nodes are the ones that are inbetween.
+The red edges in the final graph indicated the edges that are passing the full possible flow.

 <img src="https://github.com/eledah/tpmaxflow-py/blob/main/output/visual/Initial%20Graph.png" width="300"> <img src="https://github.com/eledah/tpmaxflow-py/blob/main/output/visual/Final%20Graph.png" width="300">

 ## Setup